 - Floral pins (optional)

-- Selection of sedum, sempervivum and echeveria plants in a variety of sizes and colours
+- Selection of sedum, sempervivum and echeveria plants in a variety of sizes and colors

-- Prepare the wreath by separating the front and back of the form and arranging your liner inside.
-Pack in a moist mixture of three parts potting soil to one part sand (added for drainage).
+Prepare the wreath by separating the front and back of the form and arranging your liner inside.
+Pack in a moist mixture of three parts potting soil to one part sand (the sand promotes good drainage).

-- Water it well and allow the wreath to “set” on a flat surface for several weeks before hanging.
+Water it well and allow the wreath to “set” on a flat surface for several weeks before hanging.
 For best results, always water your wreath on a flat surface.
-Keep it well protected in a greenhouse, under cover or inside during cold winter weather.
+Keep it well protected in a greenhouse, under cover, or indoors during cold winter weather.

 Here’s what we planted in our succulent wreath: